Care Designed Around You

 - Follow-up care to confirm your lenses continue to fit and perform well

-Because different types of contact lenses require different levels of evaluation and customization, fitting fees vary depending on the lens type and complexity of the prescription.
+Because different types of contact lenses require different levels of evaluation and customization, fees vary depending on the lens type and complexity of the prescription.

-Contact Lens Fitting Fee Schedule
+Contact Lens Evaluation Fee Schedule

 New Contact Lens Wearers